khose-ie/scems-rs/README.md

-# SCEMS
+# SCES - Simple Construction of Embedded Software

-SCEMS, the Sample Common Embedded Middleware Software is a sample and common library for embedded software to use RUST.
+SCES, the Simple Construction of Embedded Software is a sample and common library for embedded software to use RUST.